Berlin film fest winner heads home to scrap dealing life

 Mujic has become unexpectedly famous by playing himself in "An Episode in the Life of an Iron Picker", a film based on the grim circumstances of his real life and which also stars his wife Senada Alimanovic.

-The movie lays bare a particular period in Mujic's lifelong struggles to provide for his wife and two daughters in a society where money appears to be more important than human life.
+The movie lays bear a particular period in Mujic's lifelong struggles to provide for his wife and two daughters in a society where money appears to be more important than human life.

 The fact that Mujic and his family are Roma adds an extra dimension of injustice and alienation, but Bosnian director Danis Tanovic's tale is more universal.